joey-02/OBG-Onboarding/Docs/Syllabus.md

 - The endgame for dapps and fullnodes
 ###### Homework: Make a browser wallet (import private keys from the fullnode from last week!), store keys correctly, and use [uniswap](https://app.uniswap.org/#/swap) Extra: Use the dapps in the [OBG Fund 1.0 portfolio](https://static1.squarespace.com/static/6089ce591463491d46fc001f/t/635051021c561e4224140cd1/1666208004354/Q4+Report.pdf) and connect metamask to local node!

-# Week5: Why Blockchains?
-Social Consensus - Improvement Proposals, Governance, and Contentious Forks
+# [Week5](https://github.com/0xkrabbypatty/OBG-Onboarding/blob/main/Slide%20Decks/Week5%20-%20OBG%20onboarding.pptx.pdf): Why Blockchains?
+Social Consensus Improvement Proposals, Governance, and Contentious Forks
 - We know blockchains are for censorship resistance but why should we build on one?
-Censorship resistance only good for nefarious activity?
-No!
-Cenorship resistance lets us plan and coordinate for the future better and build [hyperstructures](https://jacob.energy/hyperstructures.html)
-- Blockchains should be credibly neutral, but what if we want to change it?
+- What guarantees does censorship resistance give us?
+- How do these guarantees let us build [hyperstructures](https://jacob.energy/hyperstructures.html)
 - Upgrades, rollbacks, and when we want to change the protocol
-- Improvement proposals, dev work, and how to upgrade
+- Improvement proposals, dev work, and governance process
-- Chain ID and forks
-- Replay attacks!
-- Ethereum classic, Bitcoin cash, segwit, etc
 ###### Homework: Read and think about [Atoms, Institutions, and Blockchains](https://stark.mirror.xyz/n2UpRqwdf7yjuiPKVICPpGoUNeDhlWxGqjulrlpyYi0)

 Much thanks to the open source blockchain community for all of the resources used in this course!